 In the case of Thomas v.
 Thomas, 49 P3d 306 (Ariz.
 Ct.
 App.
 2002), the Arizona Court of Appeals held that joint legal custody, as legal decision-making was previously known, could not be ordered between a non-parent and the legal parent.
 (When Thomas was decided, the relevant statute was ARS § 25-415, but today it’s ARS § 25-409.)

-Joint legal decision-making with a legal parent is not possible, but there are other alternatives worthy of discussion with an experienced grandparents’ rights attorney.
+Can a grandparent get custody of a grandchild in Arizona?
+While joint legal decision-making with a legal parent is not possible, but there are other alternatives worthy of discussion with an experienced grandparents’ rights attorney (contact us).
 The good news?
 Grandparents may seek access and establish visitation rights (discussed later).

 Understand that a grandparent may seek legal decision-making as a non-parent who stands in loco parentis to the child.
 That is not a grandparent visitation rights case, but a child custody case.
 The facts will determine whether legal decision-making is even an option, which is why it’s so important to obtain specific legal advice before committing to a particular legal strategy.